 Tanzania’s lesser-known parks and reserves are ideal for adventurous safari-goers and those who have already visited Northern Tanzania’s more well-known destinations.
 Tanzania’s undiscovered safari spots offer incredible wildlife encounters far away from the crowds, from savannahs and swamps to rainforests and lakes.
 In addition, you can engage in activities such as fishing, walking and boating safaris, off-roading, and night drives, which are prohibited in national parks such as the Serengeti.

-4. Conclude your safari with a visit to a tropical island
+4. Conclude your Tanzania Safari with a visit to a tropical island of Zanzibar

 Many Tanzania safaris conclude with a relaxing stay on a palm-fringed beach surrounded by the warm azure waters of the Indian Ocean.
 Days on safari can be long and dusty, so a sun-drenched tropical island is a perfect place to reflect on your epic adventure before returning to your daily schedule.
 After breakfast, you can easily fly from a Tanzania safari camp to a powder-soft beach in time for sunset cocktails.